 Welcome to The Punk Rock Psychiatrist homepage, home of "This Is Your Brain On Drugs Psychiatry Podcast."
 On this podcast, I will be bringing you episodes that cover all psychiatric (and in the future, beyond psychiatric) medications in easy, concise, digestible pearls that will tell you everything you need to know about these medications whether you are a student, nurse, prescriber, patient, or interested listener.
 Episodes will also be available on my YouTube channel with accompanying slides so that it's easy to follow along.
 The slides will be available to you at no cost (in fact everything is completely free with no ads or sponsorship of any kind) on this website.
 To learn more about me or the show, click on "About" at the top of the page and listen to my first episode.

 Today we continue our journey through complementary medicine and its impact on depression.
 Last time I talked about herbal treatments, and today I will start off a short series on vitamins and minerals.
 On today's episode I'll briefly talk about vitamins in general and then I'll focus on the B vitamins most important for mental health, B12 and folate.
 I'll talk about why they are so important, how one could become deficient in them, how to check for that, and what to do about it.
-Many of your patients are probably taking vitamins and thinking they are helping them, so I think it's critical we know as much about them as possibile so that we can counsel patients and actual prescribe them when they are actually needed!
+Many of your patients are probably taking vitamins and thinking they are helping them, so I think it's critical we know as much about them as possible so that we can counsel patients and actual prescribe them when they are actually needed!

 Today I'm putting out a special episode that I'm calling a Quick Take where I'm featuring new information that comes out that is not with the topic that I am currently covering.
 This episode is about a first in class new non-opioid pain medication called suzetrigine.
 This is an interesting medication and may have potential to replace opioids.
 On this episode I'll talk about what's known about this medication and what you need to prescribe it.
 I'll also touch on the idea of using new medications and the cost associated with doing so.
 This is a little different than what I've been talking about so I hope you enjoy!